Dustyroom/flat-kit-doc/index.md

 > **A.** FlatKit Built-in RP uses shader variants to achieve high flexibility and best performance.
 This comes at a cost of increased time to import the asset and build the game binary.
 In URP importing is much shorter, so we encourage you to use the URP version of Flat Kit if possible.
 If you have to use Built-In RP, though, to speed things up, uncheck unneeded elements when importing the asset.

 #### Q. Does Flat Kit work with Post-processing stack v.2?
 > **A.** Yes, it does.
 The fog and outline image effects can be added on the same camera as the Post-processing component (Built-in Rendering Pipeline).
 Post-processing in URP is known as ‘Renderer Features’, so you don't have to install Post-Processing v.2.
-See FlatKit in URP if you are willing to know more.
+See FlatKit in URP for the details.

 # 1. Quick Overview